raymondwu1/SYSC4806Project/README.md

  - A user or user without a profile can search for perks based on increasing/decreasing amount of votes
  - A user can search for perks based on proximity to expiry date

-## Scrum
-Dan
-- I got __ done this week
-- I want to get __ done this week
-- I am blocked on these obstacles